- Solicitors For Business

 - News & Events

-Call us for free today and we can answer your questions and guide you through what to expect next.
-We can further explain our services and how you will benefit from working alongside us.
-Simply call us on 0800 054 6512 or complete our online enquiry form and we will get back to you as soon as we can.
+Call us free today on 0345 872 6666 and we can answer your questions and guide you through what to expect next.
+Alternatively, fill in our online enquiry form and we will get back to you.
+We are able to handle cases on a no win, no fee basis.

 The goal of a laminectomy is to relieve pressure on the spinal cord or nerve by widening the spinal canal.
 This is done by removing or trimming the lamina (roof) of the vertebrae to create more room for the nerves.
 This may be done with or without fusing vertebrae or removing part of a disc.
 Various devices, such as screws or rods, may be used to obtain a solid fusion and support unstable areas of the spine.